tdaylan/pcat/docs/index.rst

     :type randinit: bool

+    **Adaptive burn-in**
     :param loadvaripara: Load the diagonal elements of the previously learned covariance

     :type loadvaripara: None

-    :param optiprop: Optimize the scale of each proposal by acceptance ratio feedback.
+    :param optiprop: Optimize the scale of each proposal by acceptance rate feedback.
 All samples during the tuning are discarded.

     :type randinit: bool

+    **Post processing**
     :param regulevi: Regularize the log-evidence estimate.

     :type regulevi: bool